 Full details

-IN THE LIGHT
+USING THE UV THE LIGHT

-This is the UV-100 in the light (office lights) with the torch 10 inches away from the samples:
+This is with the UV-100 in the light (office lights) with the torch 10 inches away from the samples:

-The UV-100 in the light (office lights on, no daylight) with the torch 1m away from the samples (difficult to see in the photo, same effectiveness but, overall, not quite as overwhelmingly bright):
+This is with the UV-100 in the light (office lights on, no daylight) with the torch 1m away:

 The UV-100 in the light (office lights on, no daylight) with the torch 2m away from the samples: - no photo, not effective in the light at 2m.